dedoc/scramble/docs/usage/access.md

 weight: 5
 ---

 Scramble exposes docs at the `/docs/api` URI.
-By default, you will only be able to access this route if the environment is not `production`.
+By default, you will only be able to access this route in the `local` environment.

-If you need to allow access to docs in `production` environment, implement gate called `viewApiDocs`:
+Define `viewApiDocs` gate if you need to allow the access in other environments:

 ```php
 Gate::define('viewApiDocs', function (User $user) {